-In Praise of Saggy Breasts
+In Praise of Older, Less Perky Breasts

 If you are easily offended, you should probably skip this post.
 Of course, if you are easily offended, you probably aren’t reading a blog called “Mange Merde” anyways.
 Unless, of course, you don’t have access to a French-English dictionary.